-When grazing a number of horses the allocation of paddocks should be considered to allow for the segregation of dominant horses if necessary.
+When grazing a number of horses, the allocation of paddocks should be considered so that horses that cause conflict are separated from the other horses.
 This will prevent bullying and reduce the risk of injury to subordinate horses.

-Welfare aspects should be considered when constructing or altering buildings to provide housing for horses, consideration should be given to obtaining professional advice to ensure the design is fit for purpose.
+Welfare aspects should be considered when constructing or altering buildings to provide housing for horses, consideration should be given to obtaining professional advice to make sure the design is fit for purpose.

 The main considerations are the safety and comfort of the horses, ease of access and adequate drainage and ventilation.
 If poorly designed or managed, stabling can contribute to the rapid spread of disease, cause injury and pose significant fire risks.

 The following applies equally to all forms of housing including individual stables, stalls and communal barns.